-The State, lifted by strong tax receipts and federal aid, reported a surplus for fiscal year 2021, and is anticipating a robust fiscal year 2022.
+The State, lifted in part by federal aid, reported a surplus for fiscal year 2022, and is anticipating a stable 2023.
+The State's Rainy-Day fund is fully funded, and the State has made additional payments on existing unfunded pension and OPEB liabilities increasing its fiscal health.
 The State's financial outlook has a direct role in that of UConn Health.
-Any potential negative changes to the State's economic outlook result additional in unpredictability of State support across UConn Health.
+Any potential negative changes to the State's economic outlook result in additional unpredictability of State support across UConn Health.
 While we are grateful for State support, UConn Health leadership remains diligent in seeking out continued, appropriate external funding, cost reductions, and programmatic enhancements while protecting quality of care.